eckter/http_log_monitor/README.md

 By default stats will be displayed every 10 seconds, and alerts raised when we register too many requests.

+To exit, send a keyboard interrupt signal (ctrl-C)

 ### Config file